marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/slider2.png
     	:width: 49%

-Sliders are a similar concept.
+Sliders are a similar concept to radiolines.
 In this form of input, the participant moves a slider along a bar of predetermined positions.

 minimum and maximum
 	The minimum and maximum determine the range of the slider.